arturo-j-martinez-ii/tlens/README.md

 41. Press "Next"
 42. An "Almost done" screen will appear, allow Ubuntu to finalize setup and an orange button to appear
 43. Press the orange button labeled "Start Using Ubuntu"
-44. A "Welcom to Ubuntu XX.XX!" should appear
+44. A "Welcome to Ubuntu XX.XX!" should appear
 45. Press "Next"
 46. A "Help improve Ubuntu" screen should appear
 47. Press "No, don't share system data"